jayparmar16/aiid/site/excel-export-pipeline/MAINTENANCE_GUIDE.md

 # Pipeline Maintenance Guide

-This pipeline utilizes a **Metadata-Driven Architecture**.
 Configuration rules for data extraction, flattening, and Excel formatting are defined entirely in `config.yaml`.
-Avoid modifying Python code for routine schema updates or aesthetic changes.

 > **Related docs:** [README](README.md) — overview, how to run, CI/CD, and the output workbook's sheets/columns.